stevepolitodesign/personal_website/_posts/2025-04-10-open-ai-rate-limits.md

 `Faraday::TooManyRequestsError`, which gives us access to those headers via [`#response_headers`][].

-Because OpenAI could return two headers (one for requests per minute and one for tokens per minute), we play it safe and wait based on the greater of the two values.
+Because OpenAI will return two headers (one for requests per minute and one for tokens per minute), we play it safe and wait based on the greater of the two values.